Shangbaize-Daoye/Easy-Tools-for-TypeScript/README.md

-# Easy Tools of TypeScript
+# Easy Tools for TypeScript

-This is my personal easy tools of TypeScript, providing Pythonic classes and functions written in TypeScript.
+This is my personal easy tools for TypeScript, providing Pythonic classes and functions written in TypeScript.